Please view our 2022 COVID protocols here.

 At LLYC, we want to do everything in our power to keep campers safe from all forms of abuse.
 We are committed to educating every staff member in how to look for and stop potential threats and how to report them.

 All staff are required to complete a comprehensive online course prior to arriving at camp.
 This course teaches and tests each person on facts about sexual abuse awareness and prevention.
 During our Staff Training Week we use a state-approved consultant and professional counselor to make sure everyone understands the rules of conduct with campers and best practices for abuse prevention.
 The counselor is also a resource to any staff with personal issues related to any form of abuse.
 During our training, we teach standards for community living and articulate and demonstrate appropriate behavior when working at camp and building relationships with campers.

 Because we are 60 minutes from the nearest hospital, we are committed to having a medical doctor and nurses in the Canyon during the summer months, most of whom have expertise in either emergency care or pediatrics.
-One doctor and two nurses along with health care assistants serve Singing Hills and Echo Valley clinics 24 hours a day.
+We also employ college-age health care assistants to help manage our clinics and meet camper health needs.